-After winning National Westminster Playwrights Awards for her plays “Little Secrets” and “Catfood” both performed at The Soho Theatre London, Maria decided that perhaps it was time to share more of her writing
+After winning National Westminster Playwrights Awards for her plays “Little Secrets” and “Catfood”, both performed at The Soho Theatre London, Maria decided that perhaps it was time to share more of her writing

 “I’ve always written and had piles of scripts in plastic bags hiding in my cupboards.
 After winning the National Westminster Playwrights awards I suddenly started hearing them knocking on the cupboard doors and pleading to come out.”

-Current plays performing and projects in production:
+Current plays in performance and projects in production:

 ONE LAST LOOK – 2018